missionpinball/mpf-docs/tech_notes/switch_debounce_theory.rst

 Matrix versus direct switches
 -----------------------------

-These longer loop times between switch reads are a necessity when switch matrixes are used.
+These longer loop times between switch reads are a necessity when switch matrices are used.
 After all, you can only step through the matrix so fast before running into FCC issues.